Site Widget Extension Files and Code

 idstringA unique identifier for your site widget.
 The CLI generates this GUID for you.
 If you add the JSON file yourself, you must generate your own GUID.

-namestringThe name of the site widget as it appears in the Wix Dev Center.
+namestringThe name of the site widget as it appears in the app dashboard.
 The CLI prompts you for the name when you create the site widget.

-width.allowStretchbooleanAllows a user to stretch the widget to the full width of the container if true.
+width.stretchByDefaultbooleanWhether to stretch the widget to full width on installation.

 element.tsx